 Risks associated with medications are amplified during pregnancy, so experts are advising pregnant mothers to look for drug-free ways to deal with pain.
-In South Africa, doctors of chiropractic receive a minimum of five years of education to clinically evaluate people and provide gentle, hands-on care.
-At Peak Chiropractic, we also include advise on nutrition, ergonomics and exercise — all fundamental contributors to a healthy pregnancy and lifestyle.
+In South Africa, doctors of Chiropractic receive a minimum of five years of education to clinically evaluate people and provide gentle, hands-on care.
+Vitalistic Chiropractors also include advise on nutrition, ergonomics and exercise — all fundamental contributors to a healthy pregnancy and lifestyle.

 According to the report, children whose mothers used paracetamol were:

 - 13% more likely to show ADHD-like behaviours

 - 37% more likely to be diagnosed with HKDs (Hyperkinetic Disorder)

 - 29% more likely to be prescribed ADHD medications